-From April 2015 VIDA became reliant on fundraising and income generation activities - including small donations via our Localgiving button.
+VIDA are reliant on fundraising and income generation activities - including small donations via our Localgiving button.
 Please consider making a donation to support our work: every little really does help!!

-VIDA's programme of specialist multi-agency training related to domestic and sexual abuse can be found on the Training pages [or download the A4 flyer: VIDA Multi-Agency Training June-Nov2016 ]
+VIDA's programme of specialist training related to domestic and sexual abuse can be found on the Training pages [or download the A4 flyer: VIDA Multi-Agency Training Spring 2017 ]

-We must now charge for places, but can guarantee a quality training experience - book online or by downloading and returning a booking form.
+VIDA must charge for places, but can guarantee a quality training experience - book online or by downloading and returning a booking form.
 Or contact us about your bespoke training needs, we are increasingly delivering training and consultancy outside of Sheffield.

 VIDA's e-learning programme is set in a medical centre, and works as a good introduction to domestic abuse issues for anyone working with the public.

 One Billion Rising - 14 February 2017

 Alongside delivery of our own services and training, VIDA are proud to be involved in initiatives like the Gender Respect Project and public awareness events that engage the hearts and minds of people in Sheffield and beyond - like helping to coordinate the One Billion Rising global campaign in Sheffield: OBR 2017:

 Over 250 people turned out to dance and cheer on our Sheffield event, with excellent coverage on local radio and interviews on Sheffield Live TV: break the chain

 Photos and videos of the amazing range of events that unfolded round the world from east to west on 14 February [and continue in the lead up to International Women's Day on 8 March] can be seen on the global website: www.onebillionrising.org

 You can still contact or like Sheffield OBR on Facebook www.facebook.com/OneBillionRisingSheffield